-Put together a delicious and nutritious meal in no time
+Put together delicious and nutritious low lectin meals in no time

 The frozen stuff / the protein.
-I add the frozen beans / chickpeas / lentils and the frozen chicken or meat (both in small quantities, the idea is to have a little bit of everything).
+I add the frozen beans/chickpeas/lentils and the frozen chicken or meat (both in small quantities, the idea is to have a little bit of everything).
 You can also use only beans if you are vegetarian.
 I let everything warm up.
-Most of the times I use a lid for this step and low heat.
-You can also use canned beans, drained and rinsed, and in this case add the next step immediatly.
+Most of the time I use a lid for this step and low heat.
+You can also use canned beans, drained and rinsed, and in this case add the next step immediately.
 If you are interested to make this type of meal but don’t eat beans or legumes, you can use cooked sorghum or sweet potato and add extra veggies in the next step.

-The green leaves and / or other non starchy vegetables.
+The green leaves and/or other nonstarchy vegetables.
 When the frozen stuff is thawed, I add the green leaves, finely chopped.
 It can be anything.
-I use dandelion greens, kale, mustard greens, radish tops, Swiss chard, collard greens, basically any green leaves that I find at the farmers market or at the store, usually I love everything that is in season.
+I use dandelion greens, kale, mustard greens, radish tops, Swiss chard, collard greens, basically any green leaves that I find at the farmers market or at the store, usually, I love everything that is in season.
 I don’t eat spinach at the moment but spinach is an option too.
 I like to chop them really small, add them to the pan and add a little bit of water.
 Cover and cook for a few minutes (depending on the type of greens, more or less than 5 minutes).
-I finish with fresh herbs or, if I don’t have, I use the frozen pesto or any herbal concoction I have in the freezer.
+I finish with fresh herbs or, if I don’t have them, I use frozen pesto or any herbal concoction I have in the freezer.

-You can replace the green leaves with broccoli or broccolini, cauliflower or asparagus, or mix them with the green leaves.
-If you chop them small, or slice them thin, they don’t need long time to cook.
+You can replace the green leaves with broccoli or broccolini, cauliflower, or asparagus, or mix them with the green leaves.
+If you chop them small or slice them thin, they don’t need a long time to cook.

 Seasoning.
-At this point you can add some of the garlic and ginger paste and even some pesto, or both.
+At this point, you can add some of the garlic and ginger paste and even some pesto, or both.
 You don’t want to add them too early because you will get more benefits when they are minimally cooked.
-If you don’t have pesto or frosen herbs, you can add some freshly chopped parsley and / or cilantro.
+If you don’t have pesto or frozen herbs, you can add some freshly chopped parsley and/or cilantro.
 I use good quality salt and pepper.
 I prefer Redmond sea salt and freshly ground pepper, preferably organic.
 I finish the meal with fresh extra virgin olive oil.
-I absolutely love Gundry’s cooking olive oil, or the Polyphenol rich olive oil, for more strenght, flavor and benefits.
+I absolutely love Gundry’s cooking olive oil, or the Polyphenol rich olive oil, for more strength, flavor and benefits.

 Serving.
 You can always serve your dish with a green salad, fresh radishes and even some steamed veggies, like broccoli, if you haven’t added them already to the dish.
 They may not be very photogenic, but I promise you these meals are delicious and satisfying, healthy and a nutritional powerhouse.

-Bon apetit!
+Bon appetit!
 If you have any questions about the cooking process, require more details or need ideas for substitutions, leave a comment below and I’ll try my best to answer.